 Rick's Free Auto Repair Advice

 Carmakers recommend synthetic oil to reduce engine wear and extend the time between oil changes.
 But the oil filter has to remain effective during those extended oil change intervals.
-So many oil filter manufacturers have developed hybrid oil filters that combine conventional cellulose filtration materials with synthetic glass and “glass-like” fibers.
-Some filter manufacturer’s refer to them as synthetic oil filters, but that’s a bit misleading.
-No motor oil filter manufacturer is making a 100% synthetic oil filter.
-They’re really made with a mix of organic cellulose fibers and synthetic fibers.
+So many oil filter manufacturers have developed hybrid oil filters and many DIYers wonder what exactly are the differences in oil filters between the lower cost units and the higher priced “synthetic” oil filters.

-Synthetic glass is a general term that can refer to fibers drawn from molten silica (fiberglass) or thin fibers made from any petroleum based plastics like nylon or polypropylene.
+Synthetic filter media is a blend of synthetic glass and cellulose materials.
+Synthetic glass is a general term that refers to fibers drawn from molten silica (fiberglass) or thin fibers made from any petroleum based plastics like nylon or polypropylene.

 In most cases, the fabric is then corona treated to give the fabric an electrostatic charge.
 During the corona treating process, some materials such as fiberglass and nylon give up electrons and become positively charged, while other materials such as Polypropylene, Vinyl (PVC) collect electrons and become negatively charged (more on static charge later).